-For most people, wheat germ helps fight inflammation.
+For most people, one of the benefits of wheat germ is reduction in inflammation.
 It has high levels of antioxidants which fight free radicals that cause inflammation and tissue damage.
 Inflammation is one of the underlying causes of cancer.
 As mentioned earlier, it is also fermented by adding baker’s yeast which causes it to activate compounds called benzoquinones.
 Many cancer studies show fermented wheat germ helps decrease the regrowth of cancerous tumors and increases a patient's life expectancy.

 However, there are some people who do not do as well in regards to inflammation.
 Some people notice an increase in inflammation after digesting wheat in any form.
 They may have a gluten intolerance or just do not digest it very well.
 There is conflicting data out there about this, and it is best to determine the anti-inflammatory effects on a case by case basis as everyone is different.